-Test Case Field Description MUD File(s) Used Name of MUD file(s) used Preconditions Starting state of the test case.
+Test Case Field Description IoT Device(s) Under Test Text identifying which IoT device is being connected to the net- work in this test MUD File(s) Used Name of MUD file(s) used Preconditions Starting state of the test case.
 Preconditions indicate various starting-state items, such as a specific capability configuration required or specific protocol and content.
 Procedure Step-by-step actions required to implement the test case.
 A procedure may consist of a single sequence of steps or multiple sequences of steps (with delineation) to indicate variations in the test procedure.
 Expected Results Expected results for each variation in the test procedure Actual Results Observed results Overall Results Overall result of the test as pass/fail

-218 Each test case is presented in the format described in Table 1-1.
+Each test case is presented in the format described in Table 1-1.

-1.5 Document Organization
+1.6 Document Organization

-- 220 The remainder of this document describes the evaluation and demonstration activities that were - performed for Builds 1, 2, 3, and 4.
-Each build has a section devoted to it, with that section being - 222 divided into subsections that describe the evaluation of MUD-related capabilities and the - demonstration of non-MUD-related capabilities (if applicable).
-The MUD files used for each build are - also provided.
+The remainder of this document describes the evaluation and demonstration activities that were performed for Builds 1, 2, 3, and 4.
+Each build has a section devoted to it, with that section being divided into subsections that describe the evaluation of MUD-related capabilities and the demonstration of non-MUD-related capabilities (if applicable).
+The MUD files used for each build are also provided.

-Acronyms used in this document can be found in the Acronyms Appendix in NIST SP 1800-15B.
+Acronyms used in this document can be found in the Acronyms appendix in NIST SP 1800-15B.

-1.6 Typographic Conventions
+1.7 Typographic Conventions